Denis-Pe/game-of-life/README.md

 ### To-Do

+#### Current

+- Zooming

+#### Postponed

-- Getting the squares to draw with a nice corner radius
+- Getting squares to draw with a nice corner radius
-- ~~Solution to current lack of dynamic instance buffers in wgpu, leading to bad memory usage~~
+  - To get it right in terms of both low-cost and also nice looks will require more time and investigation.
+This small thing is holding me back from doing more crucial things that require less time and investigation, I want to get to the juicy stuff already!